 The water masses of rivers, lakes and other bodies of water receive heat from the environment and give it back.
 As a result of this heat exchange, daily and annual fluctuations in water temperature occur.

-In rivers, due to the conditions of water movement, there is a constant mixing of water masses.
-Due to this, the temperature is equalized in depth and width of the flow.
-In large reservoirs there is a difference - gradient depth temperature.
+In rivers, due to the conditions of water movement, constant mixing of water masses occurs.
+Thanks to this, the temperature is equalized across the depth and width of the flow.
+In large bodies of water there is a difference - gradient temperatures by depth.

 The annual course of water temperature in rivers is characterized by the following features.
-During the winter months, the water temperature remains close to 0C.
-In spring, as the air temperature rises and the river clears of ice, the water warms up quickly.
-The maximum water temperature reaches in July-August.
+During the winter months the water temperature remains close to 0C.
+In the spring, as the air temperature rises and the river clears of ice, the water quickly warms up.
+The water temperature reaches its maximum in July-August.
 In autumn, as the air temperature drops, the water temperature decreases.
-Characteristic is the fact that approximately the first half of the period free from ice, the water temperature in most cases remains below the air temperature, and in the second half it is slightly higher.
+A characteristic feature is the fact that during approximately the first half of the ice-free period, the water temperature in most cases remains lower than the air temperature, and in the second half it is slightly higher.

-The diurnal variation of water temperature is observed only in the warm season.
-Moreover, the amplitude of temperature fluctuations during the day on the northern rivers, as a rule, is less than on the southern ones.
+The daily variation of water temperature is observed only in the warm season.
+Moreover, the amplitude of temperature fluctuations during the day on northern rivers is, as a rule, less than on southern ones.
 This is due to the longer daylight hours in summer in the northern regions of the country.

-Along the length of the river, the change in temperature is related to the general direction of the flow.
-On rivers flowing from north to south, the water temperature gradually increases towards the mouth of the river.
-Glacier-fed rivers are characterized by the lowest water temperatures in their upper reaches.
+Along the length of the river, temperature changes are related to the general direction of the flow.
+On rivers flowing from north to south, the water temperature gradually increases towards the river mouth.
+Rivers fed by glaciers are characterized by the lowest water temperatures in their upper reaches.

-The first sign of freezing water should be considered the appearance zaberezh– immobile thin ice formations in the waterfront area of the river.
+The first sign of water freezing should be the appearance zaberegov– stationary thin ice formations in the riverine area.
 With a fast current, the banks develop slowly.
-In this case, thin round-shaped ice plates form in the riverbed, floating along the river - salo.
+In this case, thin round-shaped ice plates are formed in the river bed, floating along the river - salo.

-Due to the uniform cooling of the temperature along the depth, ice formation occurs not only on the surface of the water, but also in the thickness of the stream.
-Intra-water ice accumulates in the form of a gelatinous mass - sludge.
+Due to the uniform cooling of temperature along the depth, ice formation occurs not only on the surface of the water, but also in the thickness of the flow.
+Inland ice accumulates in the form of a gelatinous mass - Sugi.
 Part of it floats to the surface of the water, the other part is carried away by the current and moves in the thickness of the stream.

-As you move downstream, the ice formations increase in size and, freezing together, form ice floes.
-The ice floes gradually increase in size due to the freezing of water in the intervals between them.
-At the moment when there is very little free space on the surface of the water, the movement of ice stops and a continuous ice cover is formed - freeze-up In some cases, on small rivers with a calm water flow, freezing can occur in a short time without ice drift.
+As they move downstream, ice formations increase in size and, freezing together, form ice floes Ice floes gradually increase in size due to the freezing of water in the spaces between them.
+At the moment when there is very little free space on the surface of the water, the movement of ice stops and a continuous ice cover is formed - freeze-up In some cases, on small rivers with calm water flow, freeze-up can occur in a short time without ice drift.

-After the river freezes, the water contains a lot of sludge for the first time.
-In the constrictions of the channel and on shallow rifts, sludge can accumulate and clog the cross section of the flow.
-This phenomenon is called congestion.
-As a result, the movement of water under the ice is hindered and the water levels rise in the overlying areas.
+After the river freezes, the water initially contains a lot of sludge.
+In constrictions of the channel and on shallow riffles, sludge can accumulate and clog the cross-section of the flow.
+This phenomenon is called glutton.
+As a result, the movement of water under the ice is hampered and water levels rise in the overlying areas.

 The ice cover at the beginning of winter is relatively thin.
 Further growth of ice thickness occurs under the influence of negative air temperatures.
 The intensity of ice formation depends on the duration of low air temperatures and their absolute values.
-The lower the air temperature and the longer the winter period, the greater the thickness of the ice in the river.
-Snow cover, groundwater and the speed of water flow in the river have a deterrent effect on the increase in ice thickness.
-In some cases, the influence of these factors is so strong that in some sections the river does not freeze for a long period of time, and sometimes throughout the winter.
+The lower the air temperature and the longer the winter period, the thicker the ice in the river.
+Snow cover, groundwater and the speed of water flow in the river have a restraining influence on the increase in ice thickness.
+In some cases, the influence of these factors is so great that in some areas the river does not freeze for a long period of time, and sometimes throughout the winter.
 Such non-freezing sections of the river are called polynyas.
-They are found in groundwater outlets, in the downstream of hydroelectric dams, in the sources of rivers flowing from lakes.
-In the polynyas, the formation of intra-water ice and sludge occurs.
+They are found in places where groundwater emerges, in the lower reaches of hydroelectric dams, and in the sources of rivers flowing from lakes.
+In polynyas, inland ice and slush form.

-With increased solar radiation in spring, the growth of ice thickness stops.
-The runoff of meltwater from the catchment area is increasing and water levels are rising.
+As solar radiation increases in spring, the growth of ice thickness stops.
+The runoff of melt water from the drainage basin increases and water levels rise.
 As a result, the ice swells in the middle of the river and breaks away from the banks.
 Cracks form in the ice fields, and the first ice movements begin.
-Large ice fields are destroyed into separate ice floes.
-As the water levels rise, the entire mass of ice begins to move - this is how the spring ice drift begins.
-In some places, there are congestion ice, which are accumulations of ice fields that impede the movement of water.
-During ice jams, water levels in the river rise to a certain level until a breakthrough occurs.
-As a result of the breakthrough of the jam, a mass of accumulated ice rushes downstream at high speed.
-This can lead to damage to hydraulic and other structures on the rivers.
+Large ice fields are destroyed into individual ice floes.
+As water levels increase, the entire mass of ice begins to move - this is how the spring ice drift begins.
+In some places they form congestion ice, which are accumulations of ice fields that impede the movement of water.
+When ice jams occur, the water levels in the river rise to a certain level until a breakthrough occurs.
+As a result of the jam breaking, a mass of accumulated ice rushes downstream at high speed.
+This can lead to damage to hydraulic and other structures on rivers.

-The spring ice drift ends with the clearing of the river from ice.
-The period of the free state of the river from the end of the spring ice drift to the onset of the autumn ice drift is called the duration physical navigation.
-Actual the duration of navigation is the period of time between the passage of the first and last vessels of the transport fleet along the river.
+The spring ice drift ends when the river is cleared of ice.
+The period of the free state of the river from the end of the spring ice drift to the beginning of the autumn ice drift is called the duration physical navigation.
+Actual navigation duration is the period of time between the passage of the first and last vessels of the transport fleet along the river.
 It is usually less than the duration of physical navigation.
-Where appropriate, inland waterways practice navigation extension through the use of the icebreaker fleet and special means that accelerate the melting of ice.
+Where appropriate, it is practiced on inland waterways navigation extension through the use of an icebreaker fleet and special means that accelerate ice melting.

 What else to read